Senior Portrait Info

 You've Booked Your Session.
 Now What?

-- Weather - As we New Englanders say, if you don't like the weather, wait a minute.
+• Weather - As we New Englanders say, if you don't like the weather, wait a minute.
 So don't worry if it looks like rain a few days before your photos.
 I usually try to make that decision the day of or a few hours before (if you don't have a hair and/or make-up appointment).
-Overcast skies on the other hand will not cancel your session and are great for photo day.
+Overcast skies, however, will not cancel your session and are great for photo day.

-- Keep in mind that a half hour session must be within the greater Cheshire area, an hour session must be within a 45 minute drive.
+• Keep in mind that a half hour session must be within the greater Cheshire area and an hour session must be within a 45 minute drive.

 What to Wear

-- Pick colors that compliment your skin and avoid neon colors and large bold prints.
-Loose and unstructured clothing does not photograph well
+• Pick colors that compliment your skin.
+Avoid neon colors and large bold prints.
+Loose and unstructured clothing does not photograph well.

 What to Bring